Back to Podcast Guides

 Five minutes: intention

-Once the mind is a little less busy, ask a living question:
+Once the mind has settled a degree, ask a living question:

 • "How do I want to move through the world today?"